jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 -------------------------------------------------------------------------------
 ===============================================================================

-Appendix E. Configure the RAM of the Virtual Machine
+Appendix F. Configure the RAM of the Virtual Machine
 ===============================================================================
 The default settings in the Vagrantfile that comes with this project limit the virtual machine to 1536 MB (1.5 GB) of RAM.
 To change these settings, you